codehound42/EduAction/README.md

 # What is EduAction?
 ![](imgs/landingpage.png)
-It is an AI-powered application designed to output customizable educational content, quizzes, and interactive modules from a simple YouTube link input.
-The main objective of this project is to enhance engagement for educators, students, and self-learners.
+EduAction is an educational content generation application powered by GenAI developed during the Encode Club AI Hackathon London 2024.
+The user submits a youtube link for a video lecture, tutorial or other instructional video, which is then transcribed and educational content including summaries, quizzes and flash cards are automatically generated.
+The main objective of the project is to enhance engagement for educators, students, and self-learners.
 By leveraging the power of artificial intelligence, EduAction aims to add to the way educational content is created and consumed, providing a more interactive and personalized learning experience.
-The EduAction project has been developed for the the Encode Club AI Hackathon London 2024.

 # How it works?